 Alright, the next stop was a true festival classic- Canada!
 I got the Filet Minion with Mushroom Truffle sauce and the ice wine.
 David and I first tried ice wine in Le Cellier and fell totally in love with it (not with the hefty price tag though).
 It’s made from frozen grapes (they freeze on the vine before being harvested) and is so sweet and flavorful and delicious!
 We don’t like to spend too much on festival drinks but this one is a definite YES for us!

 The steak is usually cooked well done and we’re more medium-rare people so I always find it chewy (we understand they probably do this because they have to serve everyone’s taste) BUT that truffle sauce is the star for me.
 I love just about anything truffle so I really like to just smother the steak in it (I’ve been known to ask for extra sauce haha).
+This would get higher marks from me if not for the price, it’s delicious but I believe the most expensive food item at the festival and not quite worth that much.

 Next we headed over to the Chocolate lab to get the Nitro Chocolate Truffle.
 It’s a fun dessert, not the tastiest thing at the festival, but I always like to get it at least once just because it’s such a fun presentation.
 They blast freeze the chocolate in a ball shape and then smash it and top it with GENEROUS amounts of caramel sauce.
 Good, not great, but very fun!